Savvy donors know that making a gift of stock or another appreciated asset instead of donating cash is one of the best ways to make a gift to charity.

 2. Be Mindful of the Deduction Limit

-Remember that your stock donation is limited to 30% of your adjusted gross income (AGI) for the tax year.
+Remember that the deduction for your stock donation is limited to 30% of your adjusted gross income (AGI) for the tax year.

 If you’re considering a large donation, work with a tax professional to determine the best strategy for maximizing your tax benefits.